 Typical patients are given 200–500 mL of a 20% solution each day.
 As much as 60% of total calories can be administered in this manner.

 Intravenous fat can also be provided to patients receiving central vein nutritional support.
 In this instance, dextrose concentrations should be decreased to provide a fixed concentration of energy.
 Intravenous fat is associated with less glucose intolerance, less production of carbon dioxide, and less fatty infiltration of the liver and has been increasingly utilized in patients with hyperglycemia, respiratory failure, and liver disease.
 Intravenous fat has also been increasingly used in patients with large estimated energy requirements.
 The maximum glucose utilization rate is approximately 5–7 mg/min/kg.
-Patients who require additional calories can be given them as fat to prevent excess ...
+Patients who require additional calories can be given them as fat to prevent excess administration of ...